What's in this post...

 If you are a tired mom right now, I get it.
-We love our babies so much we can get lost in the day to day.
+Sometimes moms forget themselves because they love their babies so much.
 Here’s why it matters that we mothers take good care of ourselves.
 This is a sponsored post written by me on behalf of Tom’s of Maine for IZEA.
 All opinions are 100% mine.

 “I’ve made it, I’m finally feel like a mama.
 The baby spit up on my hair and shirt and I had to go shower!” my sister-in-law wrote on her Facebook page with a smile speaking of her newborn daughter.